geraltwolf/Java-leren/Age/README.md

+# How it works

-# Type "java AgeDaysHoursInput NAME BIRTHYEAR BIRTHMONTH BIRTHDAY" in the commandline after compiling.
+Type "java AgeDaysHoursInput NAME BIRTHYEAR BIRTHMONTH BIRTHDAY" in the commandline after compiling.